 - 1. Place correctly sized cookware on the radiant surface element. - 2.
-Push in and turn the surface control knob in either direction to the desired setting (Figure 2).
+Push in and turn the surface control knob in either direction to the desired setting (Figure 5).
 Turn the knob to adjust the setting if desired.
 Start most cooking operations on a higher setting and then turn to a lower setting to finish cooking.
 Each surface element provides a constant amount of heat at each setting.
 A glowing red surface heating area extending beyond the bottom edge of the cookware indicates the cookware is too small for the surface heating area. - 3.
 When cooking has completed, turn the surface control knob to OFF before removing the cookware.
 Note: The Surface Indicator light will come on when the control knob will be turn on and will continue to glow until the glass cooktop has cooled down to a moderate level.
 The light may remain on even though the controls are turned OFF.

-Note: See above, Figure 1 for recommended control settings.
+Note: See Figure 1 on page 9 for recommended control settings.

-Figure 3- Model A Left & Right Rear Elements
+Figure 3- Model B Left & Right Rear Elements and Left front element